Mahamudun013/Help_desk_system/README.md

 # Help_desk_system
 A web based project, can be useful for donating and receiving accessories for the peoples.
-There are three operation panel- admin, employer and user.
+There are two operation panel- admin and user.
 For doing operations they have to login first and registration for new user in this Help Desk System.

 Language: PHP, HTML5, CSS3, Bootstrap, JavaScript, MySQL